Haswell update due anytime.

 What We Expect

 Apple's Mac mini was last updated in October of 2012, gaining quad-core Core i7 processors, upgraded RAM, and Intel HD Graphics 4000.
-The desktop computer is now due for another update, which will include Intel's higher-performing Haswell processors and Iris integrated graphics.
+The desktop computer is now due for another update, which at this time would include Intel's higher-performing Haswell processors and Iris integrated graphics.

 The Mac mini will probably see a minimum hard drive increase to 1TB, and will continue to offer traditional hard drives and Apple's Fusion Drive, combining a standard 1TB hard drive with flash storage for shorter boot times and quicker file access.
 Apple's recently introduced iMacs can be configured with faster PCI Express-based flash storage options (including the Fusion Drive), and it is likely the same upgrades will be offered for the Mac mini.